 Do you struggle with writing and developing eLearning content?
 Do you spend hours considering what to include in your staff or sales training?
 One solution to your problem could be going back to university for one to three years; to gain a wealth of knowledge on teaching principles, strategies and best practises.
 Or you could just read this blog...

 eLearning provides an exciting opportunity for learners to engage with an interactive platform, acquire knowledge, and develop new skills.
-However, most eLearning is still stuck in the past, with pages and pages of texts and a multiple choice quiz to finish.
+However, lots of eLearning is still stuck in the past, with pages and pages of texts and a multiple choice quiz to finish.
 There are so many more ways to have your learners interact with your eLearning content.
 One of these options is the use of interactive videos.

-When building a learner lead menu, the usual protocol is to present a list of topics and allow the learner to choose the order in which they visit the different sections.

-Menus do not have to take this ‘Table of Contents’ approach.
+When building a learner-led menu, a standard approach is to present a list of topics and allow the learner to choose the order in which they visit different sections.
+But menus do not have to take this ‘Table of Contents’ approach.

 You can be inventive with layout and the visuals that you use for each section, like in Seven Digital Deadly Sins.
 This is also a great example of a dialogue approach to learning.
 It not only presents the learner with information, but also gains insights from the learner through a series of live voting polls.
 Seven Digital Deadly Sins is not only acting as a learning resource, but a data recovery tool as well.

+When developing the content for interactive videos, it is important to frame it around your audience’s perspective.
 What is your message?
 Who are you aiming it at?
 What settings or backdrop may you want to include?

 By clicking on choice points within the video, viewers get to walk in the shoes of a new Deloitte employee and decide their course of action.
 Whether they are right or wrong, the course of action is played out and followed by feedback on how well the learner did.